Dialectic 3 - Rhetoric 3

 Chemistry

-This is a High School Level Chemistry course using Apologia’s Exploring Creation with Chemistry text.
 The course emphasizes the scientific method as students learn about the foundational elements of the universe.
 Students explore molecules, mixtures, and chemical reactions through hand-on investigation.
 Laboratory experiments are an important component in the curriculum, and students actively maintain a laboratory notebook throughout the year documenting observations, results, and conclusions.
-Text: Apologia’s Exploring Creation with Chemistry *Meets twice a week, 1 hour (Monday) and 1.5 hours (Thursday) for a total of 2.5 contact hours per week for 32 weeks.
+Prerequisite: Algebra I. Text: Apologia’s Exploring Creation with Chemistry

 19th & 20th Century World History